 - Problems with neighbours using your wireless Internet become a thing of the past.
 A wireless computer user must be in the same room as the LED lighting.

 The benefits of LED lighting are gaining momentum.
 What could be next?
-LED bulbs with artificial intelligence, perhaps?
-Although this might give LEDs the capacity to take over the world …
+LED light bulbs with artificial intelligence, perhaps?
+Although this might give LED light bulbs the capacity to take over the world …